HKUST-Swarm/arducam_ros/README.md

 If enable publish_split, it will publish the splited images, this is for quad-camera.

 ## Note
 This is a third-party package, it is not maintained by the manufacturer.
-If you have any questions in hardware, please DO NOT contact the me.
+If you have any questions in hardware, please DO NOT contact me.

 ## LICENSE
 LGPL-V3